-Secret Details of Trump-Putin Syria Ceasefire Focus on Iranian Proxies
+Secret Details of Trump-Putin Syria Cease-fire Focus on Iranian Proxies

 -

-A confidential U.S.-Russian cease-fire agreement for southwest Syria that went into effect Sunday calls for barring Iranian-backed foreign fighters from a strategic stretch of Syrian territory near the borders of Israel and Jordan, according to three diplomatic sources.
+A confidential U.S.-Russian cease-fire agreement for southwestern Syria that went into effect Sunday calls for barring Iranian-backed foreign fighters from a strategic stretch of Syrian territory near the borders of Israel and Jordan, according to three diplomatic sources.

-President Trump hailed it as an important agreement that would serve to save lives.
+President Donald Trump hailed it as an important agreement that would serve to save lives.
 But few details of the accord have been made public.

-Pentagon officials — who would have responsibility for monitoring the agreement — appeared to be in the dark about the pact’s fine print.
+U.S. Defense Department officials — who would have responsibility for monitoring the agreement — appeared to be in the dark about the pact’s fine print.

 The pact is aimed at addressing demands by Israel and Jordan — the latter is a party to the agreement — that Iranian forces and their proxies, including Hezbollah, not be permitted near the Israeli-occupied Golan Heights, which separates Syria from Israel, or along the Jordanian border.

-But former U.S. diplomats and observers question whether the agreement is truly enforceable, expressing doubts that Russia could act as a reliable guarantor for a ceasefire involving the Syrian regime, Iran and its proxies.
+But former U.S. diplomats and observers question whether the agreement is truly enforceable, expressing doubts that Russia could act as a reliable guarantor for a cease-fire involving the Syrian regime, Iran, and its proxies.

 “The question is, ‘Who is going to enforce that?’
 Is Russia going to take on the responsibility for telling Iran what to do?” said Gerald Feierstein, a veteran U.S. diplomat who retired last year, noting that a peace deal without Iranian buy-in is untenable.
 “Iranians are much closer to Assad’s position on the way forward in Syria than the Russians are.”